-In preparation for the kind and scale of quality development that would be appropriate for the Town of Harvard, a series of preparatory steps need to be taken to insure that we have all the data that we need, that the public has been sufficiently involved in the planning process, and that a shared vision for the corridor and its importance is established.
+In preparation for the kind and scale of quality development that would be appropriate for the Town of Harvard, a series of preparatory steps need to be taken to ensure that we have all the data that we need, that the public has been sufficiently involved in the planning process, and that a shared vision for the district and its importance is established.
 There are three (3) proposed phases for this project, each building a framework for the next steps.
 This project will be expensive and the exact cost will be dependent on what type of firm is selected for the work.

-The three-phase proposed project for the Ayer Road Commercial Corridor is intended to be cumulative and include:
+The three-phase proposed project for the Ayer Road Commercial District is intended to be cumulative and include:

 - An initial market analysis to determine the amount of square footage of uses by type projected in to the future with a narrowly focused fiscal impact analysis will take those projected square footages and add them to the tax rolls and determine how much this projected development would add to the tax base.
-Should this analysis indicate a net positive impact, Phase 2 would be initiated. - 2.
-The next step would be the development of a vision plan for the Ayer Road corridor.
+Should this analysis indicate a net positive impact, Phase 2 would be initiated.
+This first phase is underway as of February 1, 2022 and is expected to be completed in May 2022. - 2.
+The next step would be the development of a vision plan for the Ayer Road district.
 This plan would look at the market data, infrastructure, the transportation network, land use, existing zoning, environmental issues, and other factors to develop a vision for the area.
 This vision will be informed by a number of activities that develop an aesthetic vision for the area and will include graphics and visuals that provide glimpses of what that could look like.
 There must be significant public participation during this phase in order to develop the support necessary to take the findings of this plan and take the steps necessary to initiate the next phase.
 We assert that an important part of this vision plan is for the creation of a model sustainable development framework that aligns with local climate change planning, net zero energy regimes, and other facets of smart growth and sustainable development. - 3.
 Finally, the last phase of this proposed project would be the development of a very carefully crafted set of zoning tools to facilitate and realize the vision.
 This is anticipated to be a "form-based" zoning3 model that is currently being considered as a tool in Littleton and Ayer and that has already been utilized in Lowell and many communities across the U.S.